II: Reading Data & IPEDS

 Relative Paths

-• Imagine I am giving you directions to a College of Education cookout, but, I give you directions from my house.
+• Imagine you are going to a College of Education cookout, but, you are given directions from my house.
 That’s only any use if you know where my house is…

 • Instead, you really want directions from somewhere we all know, like Norman Hall